Frank Hague standing outside his residence at 2600 Hudson (later Kennedy) Boulevard.

 There is no doubt that Frank Hague is Jersey City's most famous mayor.
-He served an incomparable eight consecutive terms as the mayor of Jersey City from 1917 to 1947, including the critical years of the Depression and World War II.
+He served an incomparable 30 years as mayor of Jersey City from 1917 to 1947--seven consecutive terms and half of his eighth four-year term in office.
+They included the critical years of the Depression and World War II.
 The mayor's tenure is known as the "Hague era" in Jersey City history and is identified with "bossism" in American politics.
 Hague's stranglehold on politics transcended beyond Jersey City to the county, the state and the nation bringing him both significance and notoriety.

 For his almost three decades as the "boss" of Jersey City and Hudson County, Hague proved a masterful politician.
 Unlike other political bosses of his time who worked behind the scenes, he ran for office, testing his popularity with the voters.
 Historian and novelist Thomas Fleming attributes Hague's popularity at the polls to his politically astute practices that went beyond the common stories of alleged electoral fraud.
 Hague managed to reorganize the Democratic Party in Hudson County to Jersey City's political advantage.
 He divided Jersey City into wards and smaller districts where neighborhood leaders, both male and female, dispensed patronage in return for votes.
 Hague's machine perfected the often-used political tactics of canvassing, transporting voters to the polls, and telephoning potential voters.